rcmp-grc/rcmp-grc.github.io/careers-carrieres/contact-recruteur-en.md

   </div>
 </section>

-<p id="cr-initial-message" class="cr-initial-message">Select a province or territory above to view its contact details, or choose &ldquo;Show all provinces and territories&rdquo; to browse the full list.</p>
+<p id="cr-initial-message" class="cr-initial-message">Select a province or territory above to view its contact details, or choose "Show all provinces and territories" to browse the full list.</p>

 <div id="cr-provinces">